Sharpryan20/ci-project-3/README.md

 ### Target Auidence

-- My target audience are those that are interested in thriller and horror movies.
-This is achieved through the use of dark settings and eerie weather to draw in the attention.
+- My target audience is those that are interested in thriller and horror movies.
+This is achieved through the use of dark settings and eerie weather to draw in attention.

 - Also my target audience would be those into action.
-This allows them to not only watch the action like in a movie but actually engage with the story and making it their own.
+This allows them to not only watch the action like in a movie but engage with the story and make it their own.

 ### User Stories

-As a new and returning user I want to...
+As a new and returning user, I want to...

     - Know the theme of the game as soon as I navigate to the landing page.
     - I want to be able to interact with the game.
     - I want it to feel more personal with choices only I can make.
     - I want to be able to distinguish between the choices I must make in the game.
-    - Have an interesting and in-depth story line.
+    - Have an interesting and in-depth storyline.

 # Features